Samo849/Simple-Bot-4-League/README.md

 - Preferably close other aplications
 - (You need to have python installed)
 - Locate to the directory where the file is stored in the terminal.
 Then run the program using the command:  python bot.py
+- You can stop the program at any time pressing the number "9" on your keyboard